dhana2403/GTEx_Pro/README.md

 **Key Terms:**
 - The pipeline is provided free of charge for academic use.
+If used for academic purposes, please cite https://www.biorxiv.org/content/10.1101/2025.04.26.650748v1
 - Redistribution or modification for commercial purposes is strictly prohibited.

 **Prerequisites**